SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

     $ mkdir out
     ```

-    To control the  Matter application you will have to compile and run the chip-tool on either a Linux, Mac or Raspberry Pi.
+    To control the  Matter application you will have to compile and run the chip-tool on either a Linux, Mac, or Raspberry Pi.
 The chip-tool builds faster on the Mac and Linux machines so that is recommended, but if you have access to a Raspberry Pi that will work as well.

 3. Build the chip-tool